Campinghedgehog/campinghedgehog.github.io/_posts/2024-06-15-why-i-like-my-job.markdown

 [^10]: not the rapper
 [^11]: 讓我煮飯!
 [^12]: More than Microsoft, Apple.
 Around the same or a little less than Google.
 Less than Facebook, Netflix, new FANGled startups, quant firms, NVIDIA (if you joined some years ago)
+[^13]: Not people managers, but great engineers turned managers out of necessity.
+Unfortunately, seems like these gems often choose to go back to being individual contributors (ICs) once orgs (and consequently intra-org politics) grow.